chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

 - We do not recommend the removal of any node from the backend cluster, but replacing the node is recommended.
 For the replacement of a node, click [here](#replace-node-in-automate-ha-cluster) for reference.
 - Removal of nodes for PostgreSQL or OpenSearch is at your own risk and may result in data loss.
 Consult your database administrator before trying to delete PostgreSQL or OpenSearch nodes.
 - Below process can be done for `chef-server` and `automate`.
-- Only one node can be removed simultaneously, irrespective of node type.
+- Only one node can be removed simultaneously, irrespective of a node type.

 {{< /warning >}}